Dalimil/Find-and-Replace-Browser-Extension/README.md

 #### Extending scope to include `<input>` elements
 Why?
 A lot of people are complaining about the extension not working for single-line text inputs.
 The argument for not implementing it for `<input>` elements was that these are only very short pieces of text (typically a few words but typically less than 100 characters).

-It turns out that the scenario that users face is this: Given a very large number of single line text inputs, search and replace a phrase across all of them at once.
+It turns out that the scenario that users face is this: Given a very large number of single line text inputs in a single page, they need to search and replace a phrase across all of them at once.
-TODO: Add sites where this happens...
-WordPress?

 The input types that contain standard text and would therefore be a good target of our extension are the following: `<input>`, `<input type="text">`, `<input type="search">`, `<input type="url">`, `<input type="email">`.
 So we are going to find these using the following CSS selector:
 `input:not([type]), input[type="text"], input[type="search"], input[type="url"], input[type="email"]`